leckieje/electiontrolls_2016/README.md

 The goal of the modeling phase was to predict the troll/legitimate labels based solely on the text of the Tweet.
 To get an idea of how the model might perform, I began by exploring word use frequencies among the classes.
 What I found was that legitimate Tweeters tended to use more generic terms which would be expected to accompany a political contest.
 Trolls, on the other hand, preferred words associated with divisive social issues.
 Legitimate Tweets were more likely to contain words such as `election`, `debate`, and `president`, while trolls favored words like `police`, `sports`, and `black`.
 If you remember the summer of 2016, the Black Lives Matter movement was in full force and that movement had made its way into sports in a public way often personified by the San Francisco 49ers' then-quarterback Colin Kapernick when he began kneeling during the national anthem at NFL games in August of 2016.

 Given this evidence, I beleived there was a reasonable chance that I could begin to classify the Tweets by topic.
 I count vectorized my corpus, ran a Latent Derichlet Allocation model, and then re-introduced the labels to view the disribution of topics by class.
 But the model showed no discernable difference in the distribuition of topics.
 The charts here show five topics, but the results were similarr no matter the number of topics used.
 Upon reflection, this findinng should hve been such a shock.
 From what congrresionnal investigations revealed about the troll operation, the goal was not to introduce new topics but to exploit the topics that already existed.
-This means that even if trolls favored words like `police`, `sports`, and `black`, racial injustice was not a topic unique to them, and distinguishing the classes based on topics was unlikely to succeed.
+This means that even if trolls favored words like `police`, `sports`, and `black`, racial injustice was not a topic unique to them--even if they were more likely to poke at the topic--and distinguishing the classes based on topics was unlikely to succeed.

 ---